aboutcode-org/aboutcode-toolkit/README.rst

 LICENSE
 -------
-AboutCode is released under the Apache 2.0 license.
+The AboutCode toolkit is released under the Apache 2.0 license.
 See (of course) the about.ABOUT file for details.